auth0-developer-hub/api_flask_python_hello-world/README.md

 # Hello World API: Flask Auth0 Sample

-You can use this sample project to learn how to secure a simple Flask API server using Auth0.
+This Python code sample demonstrates how to implement authorization in a Flask API server using Auth0.

-The `starter` branch offers a working API server that exposes three public endpoints.
-Each endpoint returns a different type of message: public, protected, and admin.

-The goal is to use Auth0 to only allow requests that contain a valid access token in their authorization header to access the protected and admin data.
-Additionally, only access tokens that contain a `read:admin-messages` permission should access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).

-## Get Started
+## Run the Project

 Create a virtual environment under the root project directory: